 Guide to Kayaking the Finger Lakes

-Skaneateles is one of the best places to kayak in the Finger Lakes.
-It is also the sixth-largest lake in the region.
-The Lake spans across three counties in Western New York — Cortland, Cayuga and Onandaga.
+Skaneateles is one of the best lakes to kayak on in the Finger Lakes.
+It is also the sixth-largest lake in the region, spanning three counties in Western New York — Cortland, Cayuga and Onandaga.
 At three-quarters of a mile wide and 16 miles long, there are plenty of beautiful sights to explore along Skaneateles Lake.

 Skaneateles is a well-established community with shops, hotels, inns, eateries and activities to welcome visitors of all ages.
-Skaneateles was first settled by veterans of the Revolutionary War who were granted land as a result of their service.
-The village is rich with history and is surrounded by breath-taking natural beauty.
+Skaneateles were first settled by veterans of the Revolutionary War who were granted land as a result of their service.
+The village is rich in history and is surrounded by breathtaking natural beauty.

 Where to Launch Your Kayak at Skaneateles Lake